miraland-labs/ore-private-pool-srv/README.md

 # Yolo and Solo Your Private Pool for ORE Mining

-**The goal of this project is to balance the ever-growing public pool and decentralize computing power, in line with the ORE design principle: anyone can mine.
+**The goal of this project is to balance the ever-growing public pools and decentralize computing power, in line with the ORE design principle: anyone can mine.
 As expected, more individual miners.**

 **This is private pool server.
-Forked from [ore-hq-server](https://github.com/Kriptikz/ore-hq-server.git).
-Tailored by Miraland Labs.**
+Forked from [ore-hq-server](https://github.com/Kriptikz/ore-hq-server.git).**

-A lightweight release of Ore mining private pool server.
-Derived from and credited to ore-hq-server.
+**It's tailored by Miraland Labs as a lightweight release, derived from and credited to ore-hq-server.**

 ## Key Differentiators of the Private Pool